AtiUsm/MuseASTE/README.md

 4. The code for generating figures, tables and charts is in Dataset Statistical Analysis.ipynb
 5. The code for Sampling is in Sampling.ipynb
 6. The Simplest version OF USECASE demo figure that creates ASTE knowledge graphs is in USECASE_DEMO_FIGURE_SIMPLEST_NOTEBOOK_VERSION.ipynb
 7. Other folders contain supplementary material, like post-processed annotations, example annotator feedback, and sampled subset.
+8. Code for baseline- cleaning and uploading

 #  Acknowledgement
 [1] Haiyun Peng, Lu Xu, Lidong Bing, Fei Huang, Wei Lu, and Luo Si.
 Knowing what, how and why: A near complete solution for aspect-based sentiment analysis.
 In Proceedings of the AAAI Conference on Artificial Intelligence, volume 34, pages 8600–8607, 2020.